ceph/ceph-ansible/docs/source/index.rst

 ========

 The following branches should be used depending on your requirements.
-The ``stable-*`` branches have been QE tested and sometimes recieve backport fixes throughout their lifecycle.
+The ``stable-*`` branches have been QE tested and sometimes receive backport fixes throughout their lifecycle.
 The ``master`` branch should be considered experimental and used with caution.

 - ``stable-3.0`` Supports Ceph versions ``jewel`` and ``luminous``.
 This branch requires Ansible version ``2.4``.